hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

   support using a TCP connection for multiple AXFR sessions or XFRs of different zones because they have not been updated to follow the guidance in [@RFC5936].
-  Any implementation of XFR-over-TLS would obviously be required to implement optimized and interoperable transfers as described in [@RFC5936] e.g. transfer of multiple zones over one connection.
+  Any implementation of XFR-over-TLS would obviously be required to implement optimized and interoperable transfers as described in [@RFC5936], e.g., transfer of multiple zones over one connection.

 * Performance.
 Current usage of TCP for IXFR is sub-optimal in some cases i.e.